wpilibsuite/allwpilib/README-CMake.md

 * wpical
 * halsim_gui (if simulation extensions are enabled)

 By default, all libraries get built with a default CMake setup.
 The libraries are built as shared libraries, and include the JNI libraries as well as building the Java JARs.
-Data Log Tool is are only built if libssh is available.
+Data Log Tool is only built if libssh is available.

 ## Prerequisites